coolwoc/todo_app/README.md

 		[] Next 7 days tasks.
 		[] Daily tasks.

+	** Important **
+	you need to run the server for data in db.json
+	I have been using json-server.
+Find it at https://github.com/typicode/json-server.

 • [ working branch ] -> authen

+	[RESTful API] -> NODE AND MONGODB

 	[re-thing application arquitecture]

 	[html + CSS] - add google material design template.